Insurance makes wealth grow faster: Theory and calculation

 here $+0.24\%$ per month.

-Hence, the owner should sign the contract, according to the time paradigm.
-The rate of change of the expectation value of the owner's wealth decreases, \eref{delta_r_own}, but that's irrelevant because the owner is not an ensemble of owners sharing resources. \underline{The insurer's perspective}\\
+Hence, the shipowner should sign the contract, according to the time paradigm.
+The rate of change of the expectation value of the shipowner's wealth decreases, \eref{delta_r_own}, but that's irrelevant because the shipowner is not an ensemble of owners sharing resources.\\